IaVashik/PCapture-LIB/SRC/ActionScheduler/readme.md

 ### Error Handling

-The `ScheduledEventsLoop` now includes robust error handling for scheduled events.
+The `ScheduledEventLoop` now includes robust error handling for scheduled events.
 If an error occurs during the execution of a scheduled action, the following information will be printed to the console:

 * **Error Message:**  The specific error message that occurred.
 * **Callstack:**  A trace of the function calls that led to the error, allowing you to pinpoint the source of the problem.